nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 The following sections contain the features that are available to you on the `Student Page`.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**<br>
-  Before delving in, it is important to note that some commands for managing students require multiple parameters.
-As described in [Understanding Commands](#understanding-commands), these parameters would require specific prefixes to indicate the type of information they represent.
-There are also some restrictions on the input for these parameters.
-Please refer to the table below.
+  Some commands for managing students require multiple parameters.<br>
+  As described in [Understanding Command Formats](#understanding-command-formats), these parameters would require specific prefixes to indicate the type of information they represent.
+There are also some restrictions on the input for these parameters.<br>

+  **Please refer to the table below**
 </div>
 <br>